In this guide

 If you wish to open a stocks & shares ISA, you need to be aware that many of these companies charge a fee for you to open and hold a stocks & shares ISA.
 Some even charge you if you want to change any of your investments, withdraw your money or move it to another company.

-For the cheapest way to buy stocks & shares ISAs, read the Discount Brokers guide.
+For the cheapest way to buy stocks & shares ISAs, read the Stocks & Shares ISA guide.

-Placing investments inside an ISA wrapper doesn't mean it's tax-free but it provides three tax advantages:
+Placing investments inside an ISA wrapper doesn't mean they're tax-free, but doing it provides three tax advantages: